HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

   )
 }}

-When measuring common first-party cookies, we see extensive evidence of analytics and advertising services setting cookies in the first-party context (Figure 4).
+When measuring common first-party cookies, we see extensive evidence of analytics and advertising services setting cookies in the first-party context (Figure 12.4).
 The top two cookies, \_ga and \_gid, are both part of Google Analytics.
 The next cookie, \_fbp, is a tracking cookie set by Meta.
 Since 2022, Meta’s cookie tracking appears to have moved primarily from the third-party context into the first-party context; the default setting for the Meta Pixel [now sets first-party cookies](https://www.facebook.com/business/help/471978536642445) .
 The majority of the remaining cookies match cookies set by Google, as described in their [documentation](https://business.safety.google/adscookies/).
+First-party cookies can be used either to track activity on a single site or for cross-site tracking; we do not attempt to determine the exact purpose of these cookies.
 Only two of the top cookie names, PHPSESSID and XSRF-TOKEN, have a clear non-tracking purpose.
 PHPSESSID is the default cookie name used by the [PHP framework](https://www.php.net/manual/en/session.configuration.php#ini.session.name) to store the user’s session ID, and XSRF-TOKEN is a default name used by the [Angular framework](https://v17.angular.io/api/common/http/HttpClientXsrfModule).

 [Cookies chapter](https://almanac.httparchive.org/en/2024/cookies) further describes the details and usage trends of cookies.

 ### Stateless Tracking

 In contrast to stateful tracking, where identifiers are stored in the browser, in stateless tracking, identifiers are generated at runtime.
+These identifiers often depend on unique characteristics of the user’s device or browser.
+Although this method may be less reliable than stateful tracking, it is typically more difficult to identify and block.

 #### Browser Fingerprinting